Jayshua/picasso/readme.md

 # Picasso
 Super basic OpenGL backed drawing library.

-Can draw convex polygons, though concave support wouldn't be too difficult to add.
+Note: If your drawing is flashing, you may have forgotten to clear the `stencil_buffer_bit`